quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part44_5.3_Matrices.md

 ---

 #### Change of Basis
-Background context: Figure 5.21 illustrates how the basis changes when the child coordinate axes are rotated by an angle \(g\) relative to the parent coordinate system.
+Background context: Figure 5.21 illustrates how the basis changes when the child coordinate axes are rotated by an angle $g$ relative to the parent coordinate system.

 :p How does a change in basis affect point and vector transformations?
 ??x